Sourdough Starter FAQ

 - Should I refresh the starter with 20g/ml, 40g/ml of flour and water or some other quantity?

-- a) As a general guide, we add the same amount of flour (20g) and water (20ml) as the weight (20g) of the starter.
-Some bakers will add more, e.g. 40g/ml to 20g of starter.
+- a) As a general guide, we add the same amount of flour and water as the weight of the starter, we call that a 1:1:1.
+To get started we recommend 40g/40ml (1:2:2).
 If you refresh frequently using less is a good guide.
+When getting started 40g/ml will get you going more quickly even though we send you a 20g pot.

 - b) If you are not currently baking with it then between 20-40 once a day is generally OK, it varies with the type of flour and temperature the starter is stored at.
 You'll need less high protein flour or less refresher mix(flour and water) at a higher temperature for the yeast to thrive.
 We suggest keeping the ratio of 50% flour to 50% water.